----Reject the affirmative --- Only a strategy of feminist separatism can challenge the drive towards global destruction.
+---Reject the affirmative --- Only a strategy of feminist separatism can challenge the drive towards global destruction.mankind’s drive towards global destruction.

 Weedon 1999

 Chris, the Chair of the Centre for Critical and Cultural Theory at Cardiff University, Feminism, theory, and the politics of difference, p.
 90-93